Bluebear77/GraspTest/README.md

   - Demo paper of GRASP has also been accepted to [ISWC 2025](https://iswc2025.semanticweb.org/)
   - Preview of camera-ready version coming soon

-- August 23rd 2025:
-  - Changes:
-    - Major refactor
-    - New index format and updated indices for all knowledge graphs
-    - Additional information for entities / properties is now loaded online from a live SPARQL endpoint

-  - New CLI as part of the refactor:
-    - `grasp run <config> <input>`: Run GRASP on an input
-    - `grasp file <config> <file>`: Run GRASP on a file with inputs
-    - `grasp serve <config>`: Start a GRASP server
-    - `grasp data <kg>`: Download data for a knowledge graph
-    - `grasp merge <kg1> <kg2> ... <kg_out>`: Merge data of multiple knowledge graphs
-    - `grasp index <kg>`: Build indices for a knowledge graph
-    - `grasp evaluate <file> <pred> <endpoint>`: Evaluate GRASP predictions for a input file against a SPARQL endpoint

 - July 31st 2025:
   - GRASP has been accepted to [ISWC 2025](https://iswc2025.semanticweb.org/)
   - Preview of camera-ready version available [here](https://ad-publications.cs.uni-freiburg.de/ISWC_grasp_WB_2025.pdf)